Aeneon/TDK/README.md

 ## 1. Sharing the Love

 This Developer Kit allows you to create new Icons and change the UI-Images from Apps and the entirely iOS based on the Design of Suave7.
-We would like to share the Love with you&nbsp;: The Themers all over the World.
+We would like to share the Love with you: The Themers all over the World.
 This is what makes Suave7 so beautiful&nbsp;…

-If we're working with a Path, you'll see an opened Folder-Emoji, following by the Path&nbsp;: `📂 Icons ● Pat 97.4 ( MacThemes )`.
+If we're working with a Path, you'll see an opened Folder-Emoji, following by the Path: `📂 Icons ● Pat 97.4 ( MacThemes )`.

 ## 2. Requirements